Telescope House May Sky Guide

-We begin May under two months from Northern Hemisphere Midsummer - and of course Midwinter for those in the Southern Hemisphere.
-This begins to have some knock on effects for readers at higher mid-northern latitudes, such as much of Northern Europe and North America.
-True darkness begins to rapidly diminish, for those at mid-to-high northern latitudes, due to the Earth's angle of rotation in relation to the plane of our solar system.
-For those around 50 degrees latitude N, astronomical dusk begins at just before 11pm on the 1st May and ends at just past 3 in the morning.
-Fast forward two weeks to the 15th and astronomical dusk begins at 11.46pm and ends at 2.11am.
-By the end of the month, there is no astronomical dusk and dawn for those at this latitude, as the Sun never sets more than 18 degrees below the horizon - and true astronomical darkness is never achieved.
-This naturally has a knock-on effect for observation and astrophotography of fainter deep sky targets, but thankfully has no effect on brighter solar system objects.
+As we enter May, we find ourselves less than two months away from the Northern Hemisphere Midsummer, and conversely, Midwinter for those in the Southern Hemisphere.
+This transition has some implications for readers residing at higher mid-northern latitudes, particularly in Northern Europe and North America.
+The Earth's angle of rotation in relation to the plane of our Solar System causes a rapid decrease in true darkness for those at mid-to-high northern latitudes.
+On May 1st, for those around 50 degrees latitude N, astronomical dusk commences just before 11 pm and ends just past 3 am.
+Two weeks later, on May 15th, astronomical dusk starts at 11:46 pm and ends at 2:11 am.
+By the end of the month, there is no astronomical dusk and dawn for individuals residing at this latitude, as the Sun never sets more than 18 degrees below the horizon, and true astronomical darkness is never attained.
+This has an impact on the observation and astrophotography of fainter deep sky targets but fortunately does not affect brighter solar system objects.

 The Solar System